Tolka11/vote/README.md

 - Background thread that once per minute calculate today rating and store it in `private Map<Integer, Integer> rating`
 - Method `public Map<Integer, Integer> getRating()` that return stored rating.
 Vote Controller use it for create today rating

-#### Creating Vote process by Admin
-- `Vote.class` object has a set of fields for minimize database access:
+#### Model feauters

+The main idea of model realisation is minimization database access.

+There are two classes for store history of menu dishes and user choices and corresponding tables in database - DISH and CHOICE.

+The most frequently requested data from database is daily voting list.
+This list creating from records of table VOTE represent by `Vote.class` objects for selected date.
+One such object is an option (variant) inside voting list and has minimum fields to support the voting process:
   - **id**
-  - **name** - name of restaurant, show in voting list
+  - **name** - name of restaurant, for show to user in the voting list
-  - **menu** - show in voting list
+  - **menu** - for show to user in the voting list, one String field, includes dish names with price, separated by semicolons
-  - **restaurantId** - for make choice
+  - **restaurantId** - for make choice restaurant by id
-  - **date** - date of vote
+  - **date** - date of vote, to create voting list  for selected date

+Admin creates Vote objects:
 - Admin get the restaurant with last menu from REST API, change dishes in menu and post restaurant with new menu to REST API
 - Method `createVote` in `AdminRestaurantController` get each dish from menu and stores them into DB table DISH with today date.
-Also each dish converts to string `"dish_name - price; "` and appends in `StringBuilder menu`.
-For business lunch can be used only one `Dish.class` object, for exaple "Soup, cutlet, compote" with price
+Also, each dish converts to string `"dish_name - price; "` and appends in `StringBuilder menu`.
+For business lunch can be used only one `Dish.class` object, for example "Soup, cutlet, compote" with price. `Dish.class` objects save history of changing menu for each restaurant and could be use in future
 - Then creating `Vote.class` object with `StringBuilder menu`, save it in database
-- List of `Vote.class` objects for selected date is a voting list

-#### Voting process by Users
+Voting process by Users:
 - User vote for the restaurant
 - Method `makeChoice` in `VoteController` checks if it's the revote after 11-00, throw exception
 - Else it creates new `Choice.class` object, and save it in database
+- `Choice.class` objects save history of user choices and could be use in future

 -------------------